 The recombinant enzyme drug Lamzede® (velmanase alfa, Chiese Farmaceutici) was approved for treatment of non-neurological symptoms of alpha mannosidosis by the European Medicines Agency in 2018.

 There are two major disease phenotypes: the type 1 “classic” and type 2 “later-onset” subtypes.
-Both lead to renal failure, and/or cardiac disease, and early death.
-Type 1 males have little or no functional a-Gal A enzymatic activity and marked accumulation of GL-3/Gb3 and related glycolipids in capillaries and small blood vessels result in major disease symptoms in childhood or adolescence.
+Both lead to renal failure and/or cardiac disease and early death.
+Type 1 males have little or no functional a-Gal A enzymatic activity, and marked accumulation of GL-3/Gb3 and related glycolipids in capillaries and small blood vessels results in major disease symptoms in childhood or adolescence.
 Without treatment, the average life expectancy of affected males with the type 1 classic phenotype is about 40 years.
 The incidence of males with type 1 Fabry disease is about 1 in 40,000 males.

 Males with the type 2 “later-onset” phenotype have some a-Gal A activity, lack GL-3/Gb3 accumulation in capillaries and small blood vessels, and do not manifest the early manifestations of type 1 males.
 Instead, they typically develop renal and/or cardiac disease in the third to seventh decades of life.
 The incidence of type 2 later-onset males is at least 10 times more frequent than that of the type 1 males from the same region, ethnic group, or race.